Menu

 How the calculator works

-The calculator presents 10 questions covering the major documented pathways for human microplastic exposure: drinking water, food preparation, diet, clothing, and indoor air.
-Each answer maps to a weekly particle estimate derived from the relevant published study.
+The calculator presents 12 questions covering the major documented pathways for human microplastic exposure: drinking water, food preparation, diet, clothing, and indoor air.
+Each question is linked to a peer-reviewed study that measured microplastic release or concentration for that specific source.

 Primary sources